List of Cobra characters: Overlord

+Predacon

+Predacon is a four-armed alien bounty hunter of the Lunartix Empire who is allied with Cobra.

+Pythona

+Pythona is a formidable femme fatale assassin who is rarely seen, but is known to be very deadly.

+She is voiced by Jennifer Darling in G.I.
+Joe: The Movie.

 Raptor

-Raptor is Cobra's falconer, and was first released as an action figure in 1987.
+Raptor is Cobra's falconer and was first released as an action figure in 1987.

 Raptor was a yuppie tax consultant who took up falconry as a pastime.
 He became obsessed with the avian bloodsport, and discovered that by breeding bigger and stronger birds, and equipping them with steel-tipped talons, they were capable of attacking much more profitable game.
 After Destro caught him poaching on a Cobra mink ranch, Raptor joined the Cobra legions, and began work on developing a bird of prey strong enough to attack a G.I.
 Joe.
 Raptor has an unmistakable kinship with his feathered minions, and has even taken to dressing like a giant bird, in order to put his birds at ease.
 He supplements his income in the service of Cobra, by training his falcons to steal jewels and other valuables.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #59.
 He teams up with Cobra Commander, to attack a small group of Joes on the move after weapons testing.
 This group includes Tunnel Rat, who Raptor had traced through his credit cards.
 Raptor then tails Cobra Commander's son Billy, gaining more valuable intelligence.

 Raptor was one of the few members of Cobra, who knew that Fred VII had replaced the original Cobra Commander.
 He divulged this information to Dr. Mindbender, bringing the Cobra scientist to the Commander's supposed burial site.
 There they discovered an empty grave, and that Cobra Commander was still alive.
 Cobra Commander returns to Cobra Island, and buries Raptor with several of his other enemies in a landlocked freighter on the island.
 Raptor does not survive this incident, dying from botulism after eating tainted food.

 Raptor appears in the G.I.
 Joe novel Divide and Conquer.
 He also appeared in the 1991 G.I.
 Joe video game for the Nintendo Entertainment System.

 In IDW Publishing's G.I.
 Joe continuity, he first appears in Infestation 2: G.I.
 Joe #1, as a crazed resident of the "Cobra-La" installation for unfit and unstable agents deemed valuable to Cobra R&D.